Roughhouse (band)

-Roughhouse was an American glam metal band founded as Teeze in 1983.
+Roughhouse is an American glam metal band founded as Teeze in 1983.

 Their name was changed to Roughhouse in 1988 following line-up and image changes after signing with Columbia Records, although the reason for the name change itself was reportedly for "legal reasons".
 Max Norman produced their 1988 self-titled album.
 The members of the band are vocalist Luis Rivera, guitarists Tripp Eisen (known at the time as Rex Eisen) and Gregg Malack, bassist Dave Weakley, and drummer Mike Natalini.
 In 1991, the band broke up and reunited for some shows in 1992, 1993 and 2002.

 On October 15, 2016, Roughhouse performed their first show in 14 years at the Whiskey Tango in Philadelphia.
 This was followed with more shows in 2017.